-1. Corporate Information
+1. Corporate information

 NOXXON Pharma N.V. (in the following also the Company) is a Dutch public company with limited liability (naamloze vennootschap) and has its corporate seat in Amsterdam, the Netherlands and a branch office in Berlin, Germany.
 The Company was formed on 16 January 2015 for the purpose of a corporate reorganization of NOXXON Pharma AG in preparation for an anticipated capital market transaction.
-Effective 30 September 2016, NOXXON Pharma N.V. listed all of its ordinary shares under the symbol "ALNOX" with ISIN NL0012044762 and on 11 July 2017 transferred to the public offering compartment of the EuroNext Growth at the Alternext stock exchange Paris, France.
+Effective 30 September 2016, NOXXON Pharma N.V. listed all of its ordinary shares under the symbol "ALNOX" with ISIN NL0012044762 and on 13 July 2017 transferred its ordinary shares to the public offering compartment of the Euronext Growth stock exchange Paris, France.
 Effective 1 October 2017, NOXXON Pharma N.V. is a management holding providing corporate and administrative services, financial and business advice and asset management.